FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 For test report purposes, it is assumed that this is a constant load by default, as specified in [RFC1242] (Section 3.4).
+{::comment}

+    [MB66]: Please fix all similar ones in the doc

+    [VP]: Ok.

+{:/comment}

-Trial Load MAY be only an average load, e.g. when the traffic is intended to be bursty, e.g. as suggested in [RFC2544] (Section 21).
+Trial Load MAY be only an average load, e.g. when the traffic is intended to be bursty, {::comment}

+    [MB67]: Example of an example. :) Please reword.

+    [VP]: Ok.

+{:/comment}
+e.g. as suggested in [RFC2544] (Section 21).
 In the case of non-constant load, the test report
 MUST explicitly mention how exactly non-constant the traffic is.
+{::comment}

+    [MB68]: Can we also cover load percentiles?
+    The avg may not be representative to stress functions with anti-ddos guards, for example.

+    [VP]: Not here.
+The average woks with aggregate counters used in loss definition.
+    Maybe discuss anti-ddos in Traffic Profile subsection.

+{:/comment}

 Trial Load is equivalent to the quantities defined as constant load of [RFC1242] (Section 3.4),